knyete/Micropython-scheduler/README.md

 In non-trivial applications threads need to communicate.
 Conventional Python techniques can be employed.
 These include the use of global variables or declaring threads as object methods which can then share instance variables.
-Or a mutable object may be passed as a thread argument.
-Pre-emptive systems usually mandate complex classes to achieve "thread safe" communications;
-in a cooperative system these are seldom required.
+Alternatively a mutable object may be passed as a thread argument.
+Pre-emptive systems usually mandate specialist classes to achieve "thread safe" communications; in a cooperative system these are seldom required.

 ### Polling